Search Our Plants

 A beautiful heirloom variety perfect for any sunny garden; vigorous vines produce high yields of large, brick red beefsteak tomatoes with deep purple blushing on top; sweet, juicy and firm, these tomatoes are perfect for sandwiches, salads and slicing

-Brandywine Black Tomato is an annual vegetable plant that is typically grown for its edible qualities.
+Brandywine Black Tomato is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces large brick red round tomatoes (which are technically 'berries') with a deep purple blush which are usually ready for picking from mid summer to early fall.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
 The tomatoes have a sweet taste and a juicy texture.

 The tomatoes are most often used in the following ways: